-Hosting Services provide an integrated facility for serving packed content, based on the Addressable Assets configuration data, to local or network connected Unity Player builds from within the Unity Editor.
+Hosting Services provides an integrated facility for serving packed content to local or network connected Unity player builds, based on the Addressable Assets configuration data.
 Hosting Services are designed to improve iteration velocity when testing packed content, and can also be used to serve content to connected clients on local and remote networks.

 Packed Mode Testing and Iteration

-Moving from Editor playmode testing to platform Player build testing introduces complexities, and time costs, to the development process.
-Hosting Services provide extensible Editor-embedded content delivery services that map directly to the Addressables group configuration.
-Using a custom Addressables Profile, you can quickly configure your application to load all content from the Unity Editor itself.
-This includes Unity Player builds deployed to mobile devices, or any other platform, that have network access to your development system.
+Moving from Editor playmode testing to platform Player build testing introduces new complexities and time costs to the development process.
+Hosting Services provides extensible Editor-embedded content delivery services that map directly to the Addressables group configuration.
+Using a custom Addressables Profile, your application can be quickly configured to load all content from the Unity Editor itself.
+This includes Unity Player builds deployed to mobile devices or any other platform with network access to your development system.

 Turn-key Content Server

-You can deploy Asset Hosting Services into a server environment by running in batch mode (headless) to host content for both intranet and internet facing Unity Player clients.
+In addition to accelerating Packed Mode content iteration, you can deploy Hosting Services into a server environment by running in batch mode (headless) to host content for both intranet and internet facing Unity Player clients.

-This guide walks you through the initial setup of Hosting Services for your project.
-While the content focuses on Editor workflows, you can use the Addressables API to configure Hosting Services by setting the
+This guide will walk you through the initial setup of Hosting Services for your project.
+Note that while this guide primarly focuses on editor workflows, Hosting Services can also be configured via API through the